2 arrested in case of missing pregnant woman's body found stuffed in bag near Neuse River

 Wake County Sheriff's Office identified Thomas Clayton Johnson, 37, and Emmalei Trevathan, 24, as the two people responsible for the death of Brittany Samone Smith.

-Then on February 8 they feared the worst when investigators informed them a body had been found stuffed in a suitcase near Neuse River Trail.
+Then on February 8, investigators informed the family that a body had been found stuffed in a suitcase near Neuse River Trail.
 The State Medical Examiner later determined that body did belong to Smith.

 WATCH | Wake County sheriff provides update on missing pregnant woman case